MES Applications: Make-to-Order and Make-to-Stock

 Focus | Customization and flexibility | Efficiency and bulk production |

-Inventory | Minimal, based on specific orders | High, based on bulk production |
+Inventory | Minimal, limited to specific orders | High, with bulk products stored for distribution |

-Key Benefit | High customer satisfaction | Quick response to market demand |
+Key Benefit | High customer satisfaction and tailored products | Immediate market availability and fast delivery |

-MES Role | Real-time order tracking and traceability | Batch management and inventory control |
+MES Role | Real-time tracking, order-specific traceability, compliance | Batch management, efficiency monitoring, inventory control |